RW2523/ie1-basic-stats/README.md

 # Basic Statistics

-A Java-based implementation for computing statistics on a set of numbers.
-This implementation is intended to be used in software engineering courses as a subject software system.
+A Java-based implementation for descriptive statistics.
+This implementation is merely intended to be used in software engineering courses.

-How to build and run tests from the terminal:
+How to build and test (from Terminal):

-1. Basic Statistics uses Apache Ant.
-Make sure that you have Ant installed.  https://ant.apache.org/
+1. Make sure that you have Ant installed.

 2. cd into the root directory, which contains the build.xml build file.